Both of You, Dance Like You Want to Win!: Production

-Hasegawa took care of the scene in which Shinji tries to kiss Asuka, while Ogura Nobutoshi drew the scene of Shinji and Asuka's final phone call.
-The first battle between the Evangelions and Israfel was done by Fumitomo Kizaki.
+Hasegawa worked on the scene in which Shinji tries to kiss Asuka, while Ogura Nobutoshi drew the scene of Shinji and Asuka's final phone call.
+The first battle against Israfel was done by Fumitomo Kizaki.
 Masayuki took care of Asuka and Shinji's six days of preparation; Keisuke Watabe served as the person in charge of the first half of the final battle, while Yutaka Nakamura worked on the second half.
 Hasegawa also personally recruited new members to add to the animation staff, including artists not usually associated with Gainax works.
-The result, similar to Yoshinori Kanada's animations, such as perspective kicks and playful drawings, stood apart from the other Neon Genesis Evangelion episodes.
+The result, similar to Yoshinori Kanada's animations, such as perspective kicks and playful drawings, stood apart from the other Evangelion episodes.
+Staff conceived it as part of the "action arc" of the series, which features lighter comical tones compared to the previous installments.
+Furthermore, writer Alexandre Marine noted how Rei Ayanami, a silent and quite character which was the focus of the previous episodes, has just a few lines in a brief scene in the whole installment; director Anno himself said he did not feel particularly interested in her character.
+Shinji Higuchi stated that he paid particular attention to the characters' postures and expressions to lend greater realism to the story, given the limitations of animation, not limiting himself to drawing characters standing or walking while reciting their lines.
+He also noted that musical montages of training or battles are a well-established tradition at Gainax; this visual device was used not only in Gunbuster and Nadia, but also in Daicon III and IV Opening Animations (1981-1983) and Royal Space Force: The Wings of Honnêamise (1987).
+Anno also gave Higuchi personal directions, suggesting that Asuka be portrayed as a cleanliness fanatic.
+He further proposed a scene in which Asuka is frightened by Misato's pet penguin, mirroring Shinji's reaction in "The Beast".